They are the most abundant tissue macrophages since they constitute 80-90% of the body.

 Eliminate protein complexes and small particles of blood:

-This function is important because the blood that passes through that vein is rich in products derived from pathogens such as lipopolysaccharides and proteins.
+This function is essential because the blood that passes through that vein is rich in products from pathogens such as lipopolysaccharides and proteins.
 These products must be eliminated in the circulation to avoid systemic immune activation.

 To capture and digest microorganisms and spent cells: